Bridport - Dorset

 ** Taking the suburbs of Allington, Bradpole and West Bay into account, there have been more than 80 different licensed public houses over the years in Bridport, of which only about 20 remain today.

-History records have been sourced from various locations including:
+History records have been compiled by John May and sourced from various locations including:

 Note that some dates are approximate / unconfirmed.